ldidry/dolomon/README.md

 ## Mascot

 The Dolomon mascot is called Zag.
-It has been initially designed by [Renê Gustavo Miszczak](https://openclipart.org/user-detail/rMiszczak) under the name of [Red Oso](https://openclipart.org/detail/204548/Red%20Oso), have been proposed by [Cyrille Largillier](http://cyrille.largillier.org/) and is in [Public Domain](https://openclipart.org/share) and slightly modified for Dolomon.
+It has been initially designed by [Renê Gustavo Miszczak](https://openclipart.org/user-detail/rMiszczak) under the name of [Red Oso](https://openclipart.org/detail/204548/Red%20Oso), have been proposed by [Cyrille Largillier](http://cyrille.largillier.org/), is in [Public Domain](https://openclipart.org/share) and has been slightly modified for Dolomon.

 ## License